Piccolo Mangart (Marco Battistutta)

 ——————

 III.
-Switzerland | Gallery
+SWITZERLAND | Gallery

 The Eiger, Monch, and Jungfrau, as seen from the summit of Schilthorn, Bernese Oberland, Switzerland (photo: Getty Images)